 How To Add Teal and Turquoise To Your Home Decor

 Both colors are found in nature like on rocks, leaves, skies and water.
 Turquoise as a color is named after the turquoise mineral and teal comes from the color surrounding a Teal duck’s eye.
 Since they both come from nature there are many shades of each, some softer and some brighter.

+You may be wondering,”What is the difference between teal and turquoise?”
+And, “Is teal more blue or green?”
 Traditionally turquoise will be more blue and teal more green.
 The variety is endless and with either hue you can’t go wrong.
 The fact that these colors fall into both the blue and green categories is perhaps why they are so widely appreciated.

-To get your feet wet in this design trend try to incorporate a few accent pieces in your room, like a lamp, chandelier, pillow or accent chair.
-In a very soft shade they will be a more opulent alternative to the current trend of grey walls and will really warm up your space as well as making it original.
+To get your feet wet in this design trend try to incorporate a few accent pieces in your room like a lamp, chandelier, pillow or accent chair.
+In a very soft shade they will be a more opulent alternative to the current trend of grey or white walls and will really warm up your space as well as making it original.
 For those with more bold tastes select a rich, deep tone or go with a brighter, more lively choice reminiscent of the calm Caribbean sea.

-If you do not want to commit to painting an entire room try painting a thin line around all of the trim, the windows and doors.
+If you do not want to commit to painting an entire room, try painting a thin line around all of the trim, the windows and doors.
 Even less commitment and a fun DIY project is to paint a grouping of picture frames in a variety of shades and fill a wall with them.
 You can procure small sample pots of paint at the hardware store.

 Shop Teal and Turquoise

 Thro by Marlo Lorenz 4183 Fancy Peacock 12 by 20-Inch Pillow, now $35.99

 Unique Chandelier with Sea color flowers and leaves, $489